John Hack: Head Coach, Wide Receivers:

 John Hack, Sr.: Volunteer Assistant to the Coaching Staff:

-Coach Hack, Sr. is entering his fourth season as a member of the Crusaders football staff.
+Coach Hack, Sr. is entering his fifth season as a member of the Crusaders football staff.
 Coach Hack, Sr., beloved by the team, has helped in the crucial role of manning the loudspeaker to announce periods and keep the team on task.
 He provides victory donuts and sage advice as well as doing anything asked in the best way possible.
 He is also a spiritual leader on the team.